 What is an overhead connection?

 The service/wire is brought into the property via a service pole, taking the service up from the ground to the pole up, over to a connection point at the property and fed into the property from above.

 This type of connection is not that popular anymore in new builds, but most older properties have an overhead service connection.

 What happens if you share an electricity supply with another property?
 When two properties share a single electricity service cabled, this is a ‘looped service’.
 These are often found in terraced or semi-detached houses.
 The service will enter into a property via premises 1 and be looped into premises 2.
 Everything else is the same as an overhead or underground connection.

 A single-phase connection is a single wire that connects a property with a standard amount of energy.
 A standard domestic property may never need more than a single-phase connection as this can supply more than enough energy for all your needs.

-A three-phase connection is, as its name suggests, three single-phase connections wrapped up in one connection to supply higher demands of power.
-This can be for properties that require sudden surges of electric (large amounts of energy) to get things working in a property, such as electric gates and stairlifts.
+A 3-phase connection is, as its name suggests, three single-phase connections wrapped up in one connection to supply higher demands of power.
+This can be for properties that require sudden surges of electricity (large amounts of energy) to get things working in a property, such as electric gates and stairlifts.

 Can my electrical service cross my neighbour’s land?

 It’s best if you can plan a route that does not involve another property as this is the simplest option.
 If not feasible, they will need to grant permission.
 Speak to them about this in plenty of time and include their contact details on your site plan so we can contact them for permission too before setting a date.